 Guys, I’m not a theorist nor an evolutionary-studies kind of guy, but that answer felt just right in that occasion, like taking back the lead of the interaction and giving the blessing to the way forward she had just proposed.

 Another example.
 I was in a meeting, and the part which was relevant to me was over.
 I don’t like to lose time, and I had already notified the organiser of the meeting that I would have left at that point.
 I made eye contact with him, and he told me:

 Him: You can go now, the meeting is no longer interesting for you.

 Again, what do you say?

-You are into his frame by just saying “ok,” you are following his lead blindly.
+You are into his frame by just saying “ok”, you are basically following his lead blindly.
 Here is what I said instead:

 Me: Thank you! (with a relived expression)

-Guys, I don’t even know why, but like that it just works smoothly, and you take a lead position in the interaction.
+Guys, I don’t even know why, but that kind of reply is the way to go, you take a lead position in the interaction in such a way.
 You position yourself above the other person, figuratively speaking.

 Walk with a purpose